-Unfortunately, I somewhat recently ended a relationship that wasn’t going the right direction.
+I somewhat recently started a relationship that seems to be going in the right direction.
 While I keep most of those facts and stats pretty private, it feels beneficial to share some of the tips and tricks, learning and mishaps that I’ve experienced while dating in my early 30s.

-Now dating again, thankfully somewhat out of the confines of COVID (don’t worry, I’m still very germ-aware), I was recently reminded of the concept of love languages and how they can really make or break a relationship.
+Still being in the “get to know you” phase of our relationship, I was recently reminded of the concept of love languages and how they can really make or break a relationship.
 In my experience, I’ve found that you can tell pretty quickly what somebody’s love language might be by the way they reciprocate care towards you.
 Being able to communicate what you need to “hear” and, more specifically, how you need to “hear” it in a way that speaks to you seems to help a relationship blossom more naturally, opening the path towards open, careful listening and related action.

 Also, if you think you naturally gravitate towards one love language or took the related test at some point in the past (test linked at the bottom of the page), I’d highly recommend taking it again.
 I’ve personally found that my love languages shift slightly across the years, perhaps based on life circumstance and underlying values.